up

 DOCR recently installed several recycling stations inside the department's facilities.
 Informational signs are posted encouraging the participation of both inmates and staff members in the endeavor.
 The Montgomery County Correctional Facility (MCCF) hosts on its grounds the largest solar panel installation in the County.
 The Pre-Release Center has completed numerous energy efficient upgrades to the 42-year-old building in efforts to reduce operational costs.
 Diversion community service work crews remove debris/waste, work crews have painted electric car ports at County facilities, and they have also used green chemicals to remove graffiti throughout the County.

 DEP provides leadership for the County's actions on reducing greenhouse gas emissions and adapting to a changing climate.
-DEP administers the County's Benchmarking Law, whereby commercial and multifamily building owners with properties greater than 25,000 square feet use a standard metric to measure energy usage, identifying energy savings opportunities.
-DEP manages a new zero-emissions vehicle outreach and engagement program to help residents and businesses electrify their ride and continues to provide residential energy programs to assist county residents with energy efficiency opportunities.
-DEP also administers Montgomery Energy Connection, a Pepco-Exelon merger-funded program whose goal is to be a trusted source of information about home energy efficiency and renewable energy options for residents.
+DEP manages zero emissions vehicle outreach and engagement program to help residents and businesses electrify their ride and continues to provide residential energy programs to assist county residents with energy efficiency opportunities.
+DEP also administers the Montgomery Energy Connection program, a Pepco-Exelon merger-funded program whose goal is to be a trusted source of information about home energy efficiency and renewable energy options for residents.

 DGS is the lead department in greening the County's buildings, fleets, and many of its operations.
 DGS initiatives include: generating solar, combined heat and power, and other low emissions energy on County facilities; reducing fuel consumption through green fleet operations; building high performance green buildings; continually improving energy efficiency of existing buildings; and clean energy purchasing.
 DGS leads the initiative to transition to a zero emissions fleet of County vehicles and buses and development of the charging infrastructure necessary to make this transition.